spencertipping/ni/README.md

 if they don't, it's likely a system-specific issue and you should definitely open an issue so I can resolve it.

+ni is designed to be extremely portable: it depends only on Perl v5.8.8 or later, and on POSIX.2001-specified shell utilities like `/bin/sort`.
+In practice it means that ni should work out of the box on any system up to a decade old (and quite possibly older).

 ## APL, really?
-Not really, but conceptually similar. ni is optimized to require as few characters as possible; for example, the ubiquitous word count, sorting by descending word frequency:
+Not literally, but in concept. ni uses a concatenative array language optimized for brevity and streaming larger-than-memory data.
+For example, the ubiquitous big-data word count sorted by descending frequency:

 ```sh
 $ ni README.md FWpF_ CO         # run on POSIX tools locally